 Agents and brokers do NOT research the status of permits, zoning, codes, HOA rules, insurability, or covenants.
 It is the buyer’s job to investigate this information for the property they are purchasing.

-Lastly, brokers and agents do not guarantee whether the property is in or out of the government’s 100-year flood plan or classified as wetlands.
-They also do not warrant whether the property has any wood-destroying insects (Or has had damage from them previously, either!)
+Lastly, brokers and agents do not guarantee whether the property is in or out of the government’s 100-year floodplain or is classified as wetlands.
+They also do not warrant whether the property has any wood-destroying insects (or has had damage from them previously)!

 Section 28